ErgEnn/Webhook2RSS/readme.md

 ### Example use-case
 Running [watchtower](https://github.com/containrrr/watchtower) and specifing `WATCHTOWER_NOTIFICATION_URL` to POST update info to this application and then using RSS feed reader to find out about updates that watchtower made.

+### Possible future updates
+- Authentication support
+- RSS feed on paths that have no POST messages yet